azagniotov/stubby4j/docs/websockets_configuration_howto.md

           delay: 10
  ```

+As of `v7.6.1` (incl.) or `latest` of `stubby4j`, you can stub a WebSocket with multiple **sequenced** `server-response` for the same stubbed URI.

-When **sequenced** `server-response` is configured, on each incoming request to the same URI, a subsequent response in the list will be sent to the client.
+When sequenced `server-response` is configured, on each incoming request to the same URI, a subsequent response in the list will be sent to the client.
 The sequenced `server-response` play in a cycle (loop).
 In other words: after the response sequence plays through, the response cycle restarts on the next incoming client request.

 ```yaml
 - web-socket: